Video conferencing isn’t exactly new, but the technology today is a lot more lean and agile compared to the old days.

 HubSpot’s Lisa Edwards suggests making the Six-Word Memoir interactive by having the team submit their memoir in anonymously and the group can guess who wrote each summary.
 Like Two Truths and One Lie, you should give your meeting attendees advance notice so they can come up with their Six-Word Memoir.

-“Show Us Your X” allows people to share their remote set up and works well for meetings where all attendees are fully on video conference.
+“Show Us Your X” is a virtual icebreaker that allows people to share their remote set up and works well for meetings where all attendees are fully on video conference.
 You can ask folks to show their desks, their current view, or even pictures of their pets, family, or most recent vacation photo.
 This is especially useful for larger meetings where there isn’t enough time to devote to in-depth conversation.

 We have a Question of the Week channel here at Flock, where we have teams dispersed in three physical offices and many folks opt to work from home.
-Every week, a new person asks a question of the day.
+Every week, a new person asks a question to our entire team on messenger.
 Questions have ranged from people’s favorite foods, a lifelong dream that they put aside, or the superpower they’d want most (interestingly, many people cited the powers of famous villains!).
 This icebreaker allows people’s personalities to shine through and is different every time.
 It can be used in virtual meetings or through messaging apps like Flock.

-A Question of the Week at Flock (who's team Dark Mode?)
+A Question of the Week at Flock (who else is on team Dark Mode with me?)

 All teams benefit from icebreakers

 Icebreakers are most valuable when separate teams come together to collaborate on a project or initiative.
 Teams work better when there is trust and rapport.
 Small as they may be, icebreakers allow for moments of sharing which add to team dynamics.

 Teams who’ve long worked together can still benefit from creative icebreakers to help get beyond surface level conversation.
-In today’s workplace, where many encourage employees to bring their whole selves to work, icebreakers are particularly effective in helping teammates get to know each other.
+In today’s workplace, where many encourage employees to bring their whole selves to work and many of us work remote around the world, video conference icebreakers are particularly effective in helping teammates get to know each other.